Explore solutions built for your industry

 “While agricultural and construction workers often come to mind first when thinking about workers most exposed to heat hazards, without proper safety actions, sun protection and climate-control, intense heat can be harmful to a wide variety of workers indoors or outdoors and during any season. " -- Acting Assistant Secretary for Occupational Safety and Health Jim Frederick.

-What are the new OSHA heat standards?
+What are the OSHA heat index standards for warehouses?

 Generally, OSHA’s initiative focuses on inspections and interventions on days when the heat index exceeds 80 degrees Fahrenheit.
 More specifically, the agency will institute the following procedures: